 Any genderqueer, nonbinary, femme person, Two Spirit individual or trans or cis woman with a project related to interactive/immersive media art, computer or analog games is invited to present a 10-15 minute talk and/or demo at our monthly social.
 While we welcome and include cis men in our space, we serve, prioritize and centre the gender marginalized, and invite those whose identities fall within that spectrum to speak at our socials.

 You don't have to have created a polished, released game - even a sketch of an idea is interesting and we'd love to hear about it.
 We are interested all kinds of media artworks, computer and digital games – whether you're in a technical or non-technical role, a producer or support person, focused on music or art or narrative.
 Maybe you're not working on a game at all, but a writer, artist, musician producing work that game makers would be interested in or inspired by.
 We want you!

 All Speaker Socials happen at our headquarters located at 32 Lisgar Street (in the new Toronto Media Arts Centre) in Toronto.
-We have a workshop that seats up to 24, and a studio space for our members to work and hang out, and a gallery.
+We have a workshop that seats up to 24, and a studio space for our members to work and hang out.

 You'll have access to a projector and screen, a microphone and sound board - and all the cables you could possibly need!
 Arrive at least 15 minutes before the start of the social, and we'll get you all set up.
 If you need other specialized equipment, please let us know at least a day ahead of time.

 The crowd is usually about 15-30 strong and a mix of independent game developers, designers, film and video artists, animators, people who work at small studios, freelancers, enthusiasts and more.
 A large proportion of the crowd comes from a non-technical background.
 The mood is casual, supportive, sociable and friendly.